CDSoft/upp/README.md

 If you need a Pandoc preprocessor, [Panda] may be a better choice.

+# Warning: UPP may not be supported in the future

+Their is no plan to support UPP from now on.
+UPP is meant to be replaced by [ypp](http://cdelord.fr/ypp) which combines [UPP] and [Panda] features.

 # Open source

 [UPP] is an Open source software.